In order to be considered for university admission a school leaver normally must have:

 http://www.tisc.edu.au/static/guide/admission-req-sleaver.tisc

 Curtin University commenced an undergraduate Medicine degree in 2017.
-Applicants are required to obtain a satisfactory UCAT score, a successful interview and a competitive ATAR.
+Applicants are required to obtain a satisfactory UCAT and Casper score, a successful interview and a competitive ATAR.
 Curtin’s indicative ATAR selection rank is 95 however, it is in most cases, always higher.

 Students who do not secure this pathway may complete any Bachelor degree and then compete for a place in the 4 year Doctor of Medicine (MD) or a 4 year Doctor of Dental Medicine (DDMD) course.
 These students will be required to sit the Graduate Australian Medical Schools Admissions Test (GAMSAT), obtain a minimum GPA of 5.5 in their undergraduate degree which is approximately equivalent to a weighted average of 65% and attend a structured interview.